-Thiel College REQUIRES that ALL students live in college housing and participate in a meal plan throughout their enrollment at the College, excluding summer sessions.
+Thiel College REQUIRES that ALL undergraduate students live in college housing and participate in a meal plan throughout their enrollment at the College, excluding summer sessions.

-Exemptions to this requirement must be requested in writing and submitted to the Student Life Office at least two (2) weeks prior to the semester for which the request is made.
+Exemptions to this requirement must be requested in writing through the "Commuter Application" on the housing site (https://thiel.erezlife.com) and submitted at least two (2) weeks prior to the semester for which the request is made.
 Exemptions may be granted on a yearly basis to students who:

-- 1. Commute to class from the home of their parent(s) or legal guardian(s) which, determined by zip code, are within a radius of approximately 35 miles from Thiel campus; - 2.
+- Commute to class from the home of their parent(s) or legal guardian(s) which, determined by zip code, are within a radius of approximately 35 miles from Thiel campus; - 2.
 Are veterans with one or more years of active service; - 3.
 Are twenty-three (23) years of age or older; - 4.
-Are married: - 5.
+Are married; - 5.
 Are single parents; - 6.
-Have previously lived on campus for eight (8) semesters, excluding summer sessions: - 7.
+Have previously lived on campus for eight (8) semesters, excluding summer sessions; - 7.
 Can demonstrate other acceptable extenuating circumstances.